 Can I Use Another Nut Butter?

-The main thing is that you use a ‘natural’ butter, i.e. one that is not sweetened.
+The main thing is that you use natural butter, meaning one that is not sweetened.

 Can I Add Protein?

 For sure!
-Cubed tofu (even grilled) works great here or you can use cooked chicken, beef or shrimp.
+These peanut noodles are delicious as they are.
+However, cubed tofu (even grilled) works great here or you can use cooked chicken, beef, or shrimp.
 Whatever you enjoy best, really.

 - Bean sprouts